England | Scotland | Wales | Northern Ireland | Ireland

 Please make an appointment to see a doctor in normal surgery initially, if you think you may be pregnant.
 The doctor will then refer you to the antenatal clinic.

 This is run by the doctor, practice nurse and health visitors.
 At this clinic, babies and children receive their immunisations, growth and development checks and advice on immunisations.
-The clinic runs by appointment only on a Tuesday morning between the hours of 9.00am – 12.00pm.
-The clinic is also an opportunity to have your baby weighed, discuss feeding problems or any other health queries you may have.

 The health authority sends reminders to patients when they are due to have a cervical smear test.
 Female patients aged between 25 and 50 are called every 3 years and patients aged between 50 and 65 every 5 years.
 These tests are performed by one of our nurses.
-A double appointment is required.

 Family planning and contraceptive advice is available during normal surgery hours from our clinical team.

 We offer a number of special clinics at the surgery for